AXN White

 AXN White is a channel operated by Sony Pictures Television International Networks Europe.
 Its programming is focused on comedy and romantic television series and movies.
 The channel was launched in Portugal on 14 April 2012 and in Spain on 7 May 2012 replacing Sony Entertainment Television.
 The channel replaced AXN Crime on 1 October 2013 in Hungary, Poland, Romania, the Czech Republic, Slovakia, Bulgaria and Moldova.

-On October 3, 2017 the channel was replaced by Sony Max in Hungary.
-On May 1, 2023 the channel was replaced by AXN Movies in Spain.
-In 1 September 2023, German channel Sony Channel was renamed as AXN White.
+On October 3, 2017, the channel was replaced by Sony Max in Hungary.
+On May 1, 2023, the channel was replaced by AXN Movies in Spain.
+On 1 September 2023, German channel Sony Channel was renamed as AXN White.